 When Is It and How Long Are the Sessions?

-The EAC program is a six-week program.
+The EAC program is a four-week program.
 We meet each week and each session is 2 hours.
-Please fill out the form below for more info or e-mail our program coordinator Kelley White: [email protected]
+For dates and more information, please fill out the form below for more info or e-mail our program coordinator Kelley White: [email protected]leh.org.

 Where Is It?

 All EAC sessions are held at Hanaeleh, which is located in Trabuco Canyon, CA. A map will be furnished upon registration.

 Kelley White brings over 20 years of experience in the field of education, families and children.
 She began working in an alternative education setting, and this experience led her to open Coastal Mountain Youth Academy- a non-profit recovery high school for young people and their families.
 In 2010 she was certified as an Equine Specialist and since that time has worked with horses to facilitating healing.
 This unique blend of experiences allows her to bring many different skills and tools to the individuals, families and groups that she serves to help them make a positive change in their lives.

 The first step to joining us for a six-week session is attending our orientation.
 At orientation you will get to know our Equine Team, which includes our rescued horses and hear their stories.
 We will also will focus on why, how and what we do in our Equine Assisted Coaching Program in detail.

 If you are unable to attend orientation but would like to participate in our next session, please contact Kelley White by email: [email protected] or by phone: (949) 874-1236 to schedule an individual orientation.